 There are about 11 pages related to climate change initiatives, but they're a bit on the fluffy side,

-do there's not a lot of meat in this area.
+so there's not a lot of meat in this area.
 Still, they have hit a few high profile items, some of

 which mark dramatic turns in past federal policy and action (more accurately, lack thereof).
-I'll

-fleshing out.

 It's always a concern when a major financial document uses the phrase: "Program details to follow."